 Frequently Asked Plastic Surgery Questions

-Complimentary consultations with Dr. Chang or Dr. Thornton are available to discuss your cosmetic concerns.
-In addition, Nouveau Cosmetic Center offers complimentary consultations to evaluate your non-surgical skin and body concerns.
+Consultations with Dr. Chang are available to discuss your cosmetic concerns.
+In addition, Nouveau Cosmetic Center offers consultations to evaluate your non-surgical skin and body concerns.
 At your consultation, your detailed history will be taken and an examination may take place.
 Options for improvement will be discussed including what to expect, results and downtime if applicable.
 You will have the opportunity to review our in office portfolios and tour our office.
 Our cosmetic coordinator, Dana Lynam, will review pricing with you so that you have all the information you need to make a decision to move forward.